 Jamie Anderson is EMEA President Digital Experience at Marketo, an Adobe company, overseeing business operations across the region.
-On March 19th 2019 Jamie will be speaking at the B2B Marketing Forum in The Netherlands.
+On March 19th 2019 Jamie spoke at the B2B Marketing Forum in The Netherlands.
 In this blog, written by Jamie, you will read more about the love story between brand and attraction and about the success of a long-term relationship.

 About ten minutes before my wife arrived in the church to marry me, the minister told me the secret of his long-lived, happy marriage: “I think of my wife as my very special girlfriend.”
 Touching in its simplicity and honesty, it’s a statement that’s stayed with me for years.
 Because just like it does in a long-term relationship between two people, for a long-term relationship between customers and brands to thrive, it needs to be cultivated and kept alive.